記事内にプロモーションを含むことがあります

 GOGO

-If you made it all the way to the end of the post, thank you very much!
+If you made it to the end of the post, thank you very much!
 Thanks for your hard work~!

 All you have to do now is to actually move your hands, so please refer to the article and try your hand at making various things.